moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |**Senders/Receivers**|  One to One
 |**Bi-directional**| Yes

-Where media is received, and user inputs are sent by the client.
-This may also include the client receiving other types of signaling, such as triggers for haptic feedback.
-This may also carry media from the client such as microphone audio for in-game chat with other players.
+In this use case the computation for running a video game (single or multiplayer) is performed externally on a hosted service, with user inputs from input devices sent to the server, and video and audio of gameplay returned.
+This may also include the client receiving other types of signaling, such as triggers for haptic feedback, as well as media from the client such as microphone audio for in-game chat with other players.
+Latency may be considerably important in this use case as updates to video occur in response user input, with certain genres of games having high requirements in responsiveness and/or a high frequency of user input.

 ### Remote Desktop {#remdesk}